Vani0503/AI-Learning-Agent/README.md

 Instead of computing relevance scores on the fly, we pre-compute and store weights per topic.
 This makes the Ranker faster and more transparent — you can open Airtable and see exactly why certain topics are being prioritized.
 PD-005 — skip_count as a first-class signal
 Explicit negative signal (skipping) is tracked separately from positive signal (reading).
 Most recommendation systems underweight negative signals.
 We treat skips as equally important to reads.

+Product Decision to log
+PD-006 — Token scopes as a PM consideration
+When designing integrations, PMs need to specify exact permission scopes required — not just "connect to Airtable."
+Under-scoped tokens cause silent failures.
+Scope requirements should be part of the technical spec.